resource-watch/slate/source/includes/api/_tasks.md

 --------------- | :----------------------------------------------------------------------------------: | ------:
 type            |  Task type                                                                           |    Text
 status          |  Task status                                                                         |    Text
-createdAt       |  Tasks created on the given date                                                     |    Date updatedAt       |  Tasks last updated on the given date                                                |    Date createdBefore   |  Tasks created before the given date                                                 |    Date
+datasetID       |  Id of the dataset to which the task refers                                          |    Text createdAt       |  Tasks created on the given date                                                     |    Date updatedAt       |  Tasks last updated on the given date                                                |    Date createdBefore   |  Tasks created before the given date                                                 |    Date